Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Hiding tails at end

-- Lift the presser foot up.
+- When you finish serging, lift the presser foot up.

 - Grab the needle threads and pull them just a little.
 This will loosen up the tension under the needle plate so you can easily flip the fabric in the next step.

 - Grab the top of the fabric, slide it to the left then flip it over completely, bringing it around the needles and to the front.